Mableton, Georgia

 Mableton (/ˈmeɪbəltən/ MAY-bəl-tən) is a city in Cobb County, Georgia, United States.
 Voters of the unincorporated area of Mableton approved a referendum to incorporate on November 8, 2022, and six council members were elected on March 21, 2023, with Michael Owens elected as mayor of Mableton in the 2023 Mableton mayoral election.
-According to the 2020 census, the census-designated area Mableton had a population of 37,115; the city website cites a population of more than 78,000 people.
-Upon Brookhaven's cityhood in December 2012, Mableton was previously the largest unincorporated CDP in Metro Atlanta.
-With boundaries described in Appendix A of House Bill 839, Mableton is the largest city in Cobb County in terms of population and includes historical Mableton, along with the Six Flags area, areas of unincorporated Smyrna, and parts of unincorporated South Cobb.
+According to the 2020 census, the census-designated area Mableton had a population of 40,834.

 History

 Early history (1843–1912)

 Between the 16th and 19th centuries, most of the land in present-day southern Cobb County belonged to the Cherokee and Creek.
 Two Native American villages were established near the area that will later become known as Mableton - the settlements of Sweet Water Town and Nickajack.
 Both tribes coinhabited the area peacefully, with one legend claiming that eventual ownership of the area by the Cherokee was settled via a ball game.
 One of the early known records of white Europeans being aware of the inhabitants is an 1839 map depicting a 'Nickajack Creek' converging with the Chattahoochee River south and west of the Standing Peachtree settlement.